Ford sewing machinists strike of 1968

-The Ford sewing machinists strike of 1968 was a landmark labour-relations dispute in the United Kingdom in England.
+The Ford sewing machinists strike of 1968 was a landmark labour-relations dispute in the United Kingdom.
 It was a trigger cause of the passing of the Equal Pay Act 1970.

 Strike action

 The strike, led by Rose Boland, Eileen Pullen, Vera Sime, Gwen Davis, Violet Dawson, and Sheila Douglass, began on 7 June 1968, when women sewing machinists at Ford Motor Company Limited's Dagenham plant in London walked out, followed later by the machinists at Ford's Halewood Body & Assembly plant.
-The women made car seat covers and as stock ran out the strike eventually resulted in a halt to all car production.
+The women made car seat covers and as stock ran out the strike eventually resulted in a halt to all car production at the Dagenham factory.

 The Dagenham sewing machinists walked out when, as part of a regrading exercise, they were informed that their jobs were graded in Category C (less skilled production jobs), instead of Category B (more skilled production jobs), and that they would be paid 15% less than the full B rate received by men.
 At the time it was common practice for companies to pay women less than men, irrespective of the skills involved.

 Following the intervention of Barbara Castle, the Secretary of State for Employment and Productivity in Harold Wilson's government, the strike ended three weeks after it began, as a result of a deal that immediately increased their rate of pay to 8% below that of men, rising to the full category B rate the following year.
 A court of inquiry (under the Industrial Courts Act 1919) was also set up to consider their regrading, although this failed to find in their favour.
 The women were only regraded into Category B following a further six-week strike in 1984.